goact/flinderscardio/goact-api/4-UserHealthInformation.md

 Field | Description
 ---------|--------
-accessType  | 'new' or 'add'. **Must not be null**. new - for new visitor who has no cookie. add - for visitor who has cookie or logged in user. accessToken | goAct access token for this user. **Must not be null** if accessType is 'add'.
+accessToken | goAct access token for this user. **Must not be null** if accessType is 'add'.
 Response **Must not be null** .
-For anonymous user it should be set with visitor ID age | *Optional* User's age. sex | *Optional* Biological sex.
+For anonymous user it should be set with visitor ID timestamp  | **Must not be null**.
+This key should be unique in device database so that it could be updated if user would update record. age | *Optional* User's age. sex | *Optional* Biological sex.
 Choises are "M" for male, "F" for female or null. weight |    *Optional* Weight in kilograms